 Arundel Volunteer Fire Department

-Proudly serving the Crofton, Davidsonville, Gambrills and surrounding communities for over 50 years.
+Proudly serving the Crofton, Davidsonville, Gambrills and surrounding communities in Anne Arundel and Prince George's County, Maryland for over 50 years.

 It was a few minutes past 12 on that cold New Year's night in 1956 when the first call for help with a chimney fire on Evergreen Road was received.
 The members of the county's newest fire company, the Arundel Volunteer Fire Department, were trained and ready.
 The calls for assistance have not abated since 1956.
 During the first year of operation, the AVFD responded to 54 calls.